metapsy-project/metapsyDocs/content/databases/depression-inpatients/_index.en.md

 #### Online Meta-Analysis Tool

-An online meta-analysis tool for this database will made available soon.
+A simplified version of this database can be analyzed at [metapsy.org/depression-inpatients](https://www.metapsy.org/depression-inpatients).

 <br>